-vi • Contents 3 The Will to Power and the Politics of Greatness: Nietzsche's Revelation 112 Tragedy and the World-Artist 114 How Much History?
+vi Contents 3 The Will to Power and the Politics of Greatness: ) Nietzsche's Revelation 112 Tragedy and the World-Artist 114 How Much History?
 A Homeopathic Prescription 119 Preliminary Perspectives on Nietzsche's Philosophy of History 127 Bending the Bow and The Prejudices of Philosophers 132 The New Philosophers?
 135 The Advantages and Disadvantages of Religion for Life 139 Cleansing the Palate and Beginning Again 145 Philosophers Who Command Unconditionally: The Coming Battle 146 All Will Be Different 148 Dreaming of Europe: A Mellow Old Soul and an Ever-Young Future 150 What Endures?
 155 Zarathustra's Teaching: General Reflections on Nietzsche's Philosophy of History and Its Political Implications 157 Zarathustra versus The Crucified?
-The Ambiguities of Nietzsche's 37 Assessment of Christianity 160 The Fundamental Premises of Nietzsche's Historicism 166 The Politics of Greatness 176 4 The Distant Command of the Greeks: Heidegger and the Community of Destiny 187 The Being Tree: Introductory Remarks on Heideggerian Ontology 190 Authenticity, Commitment and Resolve 193 The Inner Truth and Greatness of National Socialism 204 Let Us Compare Etymologies 213 The Political Implications of Heidegger's Early Thought 216 The Attraction and the Culpability 220 Eschatological Reversal: The Shepherd of Being and the Deliverance of the Earth 226 The Wrong Existentialism 230 Technology and the Future of Being 235 The Unacknowledged Ally: Heidegger's Dubious Appropriation of Nietzsche 245 Conclusion: Three Perspectives on Heidegger and an Attempt at a 13 General Evaluation 253 Conclusion: The Fragmented Legacy of the Philosophy 33 of Freedom 262 The End of Absolute Knowledge 263 265 The Breakup: Habermas, Foucault and Gadamer 270 The Lingering Vision of the Ancient Greeks 276 History and Revelation The Powel ties Continues The Philosophy of Freedom and the 279 The Revolution Continues: The Philosophy of Freedom and the - 0 Political World 281
+The Ambiguities of Nietzsche's Assessment of Christianity 160 The Fundamental Premises of Nietzsche's Historicism 166 The Politics of Greatness 176 4 The Distant Command of the Greeks: Heidegger • and the Community of Destiny 187 The Being Tree: Introductory Remarks on Heideggerian Ontology 190 Authenticity, Commitment and Resolve 193 The Inner Truth and Greatness of National Socialism 204 Let Us Compare Etymologies 213 The Political Implications of Heidegger's Early Thought 216 The Attraction and the Culpability 220 Eschatological Reversal: The Shepherd of Being and the Deliverance of the Earth 226 The Wrong Existentialism 230 Technology and the Future of Being 235 The Unacknowledged Ally: Heidegger's Dubious Appropriation of Nietzsche 245 Conclusion: Three Perspectives on Heidegger and an Attempt at a General Evaluation 253 Conclusion: The Fragmented Legacy of the Philosophy of Freedom 263 The End of Absolute Knowledge 265 The Breakup: Habermas, Foucault and Gadamer 270 The Lingering Vision of the Ancient Greeks 276 History and Revelation 279 The Revolution Continues: The Philosophy of Freedom and the Political World a 9 - 281